-- Isolated;
+- Isolated ;

-- Intermittent :
+- Intermittent ;

 - Result from a previous malfunction.

 The TCM may automatically delete a code from memory if it has not recurred.
-If the MODE INDICATOR (LED) is not illuminated, the displayed code is not active.
+If the condition which generated the code is active, the LED indicator on the selector will be illuminated simultaneously with the display of the code.
+If the condition which generated the code no longer exists, the LED is not illuminated and the code is maintained only as a historical record of the prior condition.
 An illuminated MODE INDICATOR (LED) during normal operation signifies secondary shift mode operation.